Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 - The ability to make a selection on the User Guess grid and have it register with the game.
 - The site visitor should be able to see the outcome of a guess in the game and understand if it is a hit or miss.
 - The site visitor should be able to see the outcome of a computers guess in the game and understand if it is a hit or miss.
+- The site visitor should be able to see the score after every turn to see if they are winning or losing.
 - The site visitor should be able to see the outcome of the game and understand who has won or lost.
+- The site visitor should be able to see the the grid at end of game to show them the locations of the missed ships.

 ### User Stories